RSDKModding/RSDK-Modding-Wiki/docs/Guides/Games/SonicCD/Datapack.md

 ## Obtaining the Datapack
 === "Android"

-    TODO: Verify that this still works, keep in mind the
+    TODO: Rewrite this for the new method, also needs screenshots

     Use your APK extracting app of choice to get an APK file of Sonic CD.